-Another platform for figurative art in the Netherlands is Museum Møhlmann, the initiative of Rob and Laura Møhlmann, who organize the yearly Independent Realists’ Exhibition.
-In his article still life painter Rob Møhlmann relates Gezien’s drawings of the human being to her professional interest in people and notes how a single pencil stroke brings to life a sketchily drawn human figure.
+An important platform for realistic art in the Netherlands is Museum Møhlmann with a.o. the yearly Independent Realists’ Exhibition.
+Rob Møhlmann, owner and director, relates in his article Gezien’s drawings of the human being to her professional interest in people and notes how a single pencil stroke brings to life a sketchily drawn human figure.
 He describes how she later came to painting landscapes and trees.

 Art historian Leo van Heijningen was one of the first to start an art gallery for figurative art in The Hague: Kunstzaal Van Heijningen.
-In his article he describes a walk in the woods near Gezien’s home in Castricum.
+In his article he describes a walk in the woods with Gezien.
 “Look at the beauty of those beeches,” he hears her say.
 Leo van Heijningen thinks her use of the word ‘beauty’ refreshingly old-fashioned and is drawn into a historical-philosophical discussion with Gezien about its implications.

 In her own article, Gezien van de Riet expands some more on the ongoing dispute between modernist and figurative art.
 Nineteenth-century American and Russian landscape painters were among those that inspired her.
 It is possible to follow ‘life’ or ‘nature’ to capture beauty, not by apish copying, but by studious interpretation through oil or crayon on canvas, wood or paper.

 Is realism not banal?
 Film fragments of an interview:

 Gezien gives lectures about realism.
 Already the Greeks were discussing the question ‘imitation’ and ‘imagination’.
 With many slides, also about contemporary realism.